Sahil122001/PRODIGY_ML_01/README.md

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Kaggle for the dataset
-- OpenAI for assistance with the project

----

-You can customize this template further based on your specific needs and additional information you might want to include.